Message Analyzer Tutorial

 The figure that follows illustrates the Save/Export Session dialog, in which you can choose the messages you want to save.
 You have the option to save all messages that you captured in a Live Trace Session or loaded from a Data Retrieval Session, filtered messages only, or you can select specific messages to save.

-Figure 5: Message Analyzer Save/Export Session dialog
+Figure 15: Message Analyzer Save/Export Session dialog

-Use the Windows Save As dialog — highlight one or more messages in the Analysis Grid viewer, right-click the group of messages, and then select the Save Selected Messages… context menu item to display the Windows Save As dialog.
+Use the Windows Save As dialog — highlight one or more messages in the Analysis Grid viewer, right-click the group of messages, and then select the Save Selected Messages… context menu command to display the Windows Save As dialog.
 After you specify a name for the session messages you are saving, click the Save button to save the session in the native .matp file format only.

+To save selected messages only with the dialog, use the third option, which parenthetically indicates the number of messages that you highlighted in the in-focus data viewer.
 Thereafter, click the Save As button in Step 2 of the dialog to open the Windows Save As dialog, from where you can navigate to an appropriate directory location for saving the data in the native Message Analyzer .matp file format.
 To export the selected messages to a .cap file, click the Export button in Step 2 of the dialog to display the Windows Save As dialog.

 To learn more about saving Message Analyzer data, see Saving Message Data.